awslabs/aws-mobile-appsync-sdk-ios/README.md

 - Functional Tests

-  For running funcitonal tests, we will need the following:
+  For running functional tests, we will need the following:
   - An AppSync API with an `Events App` schema
   - A Cognito Identity Pool with unauthenticated identities supported
   - The Cognito Identity Pool's unauth role should have the `AppSync Invoke Full Access` permission